Learn how to set up airdrops on Bonfire and read up on use cases to help onboard more people into your community.

 - For example, if you want to reward community members for attending a livestream, set the airdrop live at the beginning of the stream and set it to expire when the stream ends

-- Ask your community what they value and align that with airdrops and token-gates so that those reflect the wants from your fans
+- Ask your community what they value and align that with airdrops and token-gates so that those reflect the wants of your fans

 - Frauds can be disguised as airdrops.
 Make sure you warn your community that they should only accept airdrops from projects they are familiar with